getml/getml-demo/integration/databricks/README.md

 ### Connection Timeout

 Free Edition has limited compute resources.
 If you see timeouts:
-- Wait a few minutes and retry (serverless cold start)
+- Wait a few minutes and retry (serverless cold start can take few seconds or minutes)
 - Check your quota in the Databricks workspace

-## Next Steps

-After ingestion, you can use these tables in the Databricks Feature Store integration notebook.